 Network Design.
-Once completed, the Company's Network will consist of (i) a global backbone network connecting intelligent gateway switches in the Targeted Regions, (ii) a domestic long distance network presence within each of the Operating Hubs and certain additional countries within the Targeted Regions, and (iii) a combination of leased and owned facilities, resale arrangements and foreign carrier agreements.
+Once completed, the Company's Network will consist of (i) a global backbone network connecting intelligent gateway switches in the Targeted Regions, (ii) a domestic long distance network presence within each of the Operating Hubs and certain additional countries within the Targeted Regions, and (iii) a combination of owned and leased transmission facilities, resale arrangements and foreign carrier agreements.